clh910936/slogo/doc/API_REVIEW_clh87_ht114.md

 #### How do you think Design Patterns are currently represented in the design or could be used to help improve the design?
 * clh87:
     * MVC Pattern
-        *  A command is taken in by the FrontInternal.Console and then passed back to the Parser/controller.
+        *  A command is taken in by the FrontInternal.Components.Console and then passed back to the Parser/controller.
 The controller can then update the necessary model or display.
 For example, we will have a TurtleModel, a VariableModel, etc and each of these models will be linked with a corresponding view (TurtleView, etc).
 When a model is updated, it will alert the view which will update accordingly.

 * ht114:
     * Chain of Responsibility: